On the Kodaira dimension of maximal orders: Embeddings of central simple algebras and ramification formulas

-Let $R$ be a noetherian integrally closed domain with quotient field $\KK$ and let $\Sigma$ be a finite dimensional central simple $\KK$-algebra.
-By a \emph{full $R$-lattice in $\Sigma$} we mean a finitely generated $R$-submodule $M$ in $\Sigma$ such that if
+Let $R$ be a noetherian integrally closed domain, with quotient field $\KK$, and let $\Sigma$ be a finite dimensional central simple $\KK$-algebra.
+A \emph{full $R$-lattice in $\Sigma$} is a finitely generated $R$-submodule $M \subseteq \Sigma$ such that if